 Expert in Digital Printing, Ink/Substrate Interaction, Color Theory and Measurement, Paper Coatings, and Inks

-Expert is part of a large effort at Western Michigan University to develop barrier coatings for paper and paperboard for protection against gas and moisture intrusion.
+Expert is part of a large effort at Employer to develop barrier coatings for paper and paperboard for protection against gas and moisture intrusion.
 These are primarily aimed at food and drug packaging and related items.
 The approach at the University has been three pronged: 1.
 Nano pigments to reduce permeability; 2.
 Biopolymer film-formers to improve recyclability and biodegradability; and 3.
 Fluorochemicals to reduce surface energy.
 His group has published several papers in this area and others are in preparation.

-Expert is part of a large effort at Western Michigan University to develop paper coating formulations and application methods for barrier properties (please see the paragraph directly above) and/or printing.
+Expert is part of a large effort at Employer to develop paper coating formulations and application methods for barrier properties (please see the paragraph directly above) and/or printing.
 His group has developed coatings for inkjet, offset lithography, flexography and rotogravure printing.
 They have employed conventional coating methods, such as rod, blade and size press, as well as unconventional ones such as curtain coating and impregnation.
 For example, ink jet coatings employ nanoscale silica and alumina pigments and their blends with other pigments to achieve gloss and high print density.

 Expert has worked in colloid and surface chemistry for over 30 years.
 This has ranged from molecular theories of surfaces and interfaces to surfactants and polymers for enhanced oil recovery and to coating and ink formulations for printing.
 He teaches the University’s department graduate course in Colloid and Surface Chemistry and is currently directing a postdoctoral student who is studying ink and substrate interaction for ink jet printing.
 This involves measurements of surface and interfacial tensions and contact angles.
 He has published numerous papers in this area and others are in preparation.